-A 2001 research study by the Travel Industry Association of America and Partners in TourismTM indicates that:
+A 2001 research study by the Travel Industry Association of America and Partners in Tourismir indicates that:

-- 65 percent of all adult travelers attended an arts and culture event while on a trip that was 50+ miles away from home. - · 32 percent of these cultural travelers stayed longer because of the event. - Of those that stayed longer, 57 percent extended their trips by one or more nights.
-Source: Arts and Economic Prosperity III, Americans for the Arts, 20071
+- 65 percent of all adult travelers attended an arts and culture event while on a trip that was 50+ miles away from home. - · 32 percent of these cultural travelers stayed longer because of the event. - · Of those that stayed longer, 57 percent extended their trips by one or more nights.

-Source: Arts and Economic Prosperity III, Americans for the Arts, 20071
+Source: Arts and Economic Prosperity III, Americans for the Arts, 2007